Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: A Sequence Of Dissipative Polynomials That Converge To The VF In Sobolev Space

 \subsection{Existence Of Dissipative Polynomials That Can Approximate The VF Arbitrarily well Under The $W^{1,p}$ Norm}

-Previously, in Prop.~\ref{prop:sontag smooth approx}, we showed for any $V \in Lip(\Omega \times [0,T],\R)$ satisfying Eqn.~\eqref{diss ineq ae} there exists a smooth function $J$ that also satisfies Eqn.~\eqref{diss ineq ae} and approximates $V$ with arbitrary accuracy under the Sobolev norm.
+Previously, in Prop.~\ref{prop:sontag smooth approx}, we showed for any $V \in Lip(\Omega \times [0,T],\R)$ satisfying Eq.~\eqref{diss ineq ae} there exists a smooth function $J$ that also satisfies Eq.~\eqref{diss ineq ae} and approximates $V$ with arbitrary accuracy under the Sobolev norm.
 We now use this result to show for any VF, associated with some family OCPs $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$, there exists a dissipative polynomial, $V_l$, that approximates the VF arbitrarily well with respect to the Sobolev norm.
 Our proof uses Theorem~\ref{thm:Nachbin}, found in Appendix~\ref{sec: appendix 3}, that shows differentiable functions, such as $J$, can be approximated up to their first order derivatives over compact sets arbitrarily well by polynomials.
 Prop.~\ref{prop:sontag smooth approx} only gives the existence of a smooth approximation, $J$, when the VF is Lipschitz continuous.
 Lemma~\ref{lem: value function is lip} shows the VF, associated with a family of OCPs, is locally Lipschitz when $\Omega= \R^n$ (which is not a compact set).
 Unfortunately, Theorem~\ref{thm:Nachbin} can only be used for polynomial approximation over compact sets.
 Thus, before proceeding we first give a sufficient condition for a VF, associated with a family of OCPs with compact state constraints, to be Lipschitz continuous over some set $\Lambda \subset \Omega$.

-\paragraph{Lipschitz continuity of VF's associated with a family of state constrained OCPs} Consider the family of OCPs $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$.
+\paragraph{Lipschitz continuity of VFs associated with a family of state constrained OCPs} Consider the family of OCPs $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$.
 If the state is constrained ($\Omega \ne \R^n$), the associated VF can be discontinuous and is no longer uniquely defined as the viscosity solution of the HJB PDE.
-Next, in Lemma \ref{lem: value function of unconstrained and constrained problem are equal}, we give a sufficient condition that when satisfied implies VFs, associated with a family of state constrained OCPs, are equal to the unique locally Lipschitz continuous VF of the state unconstrained OCP over some subset $\Lambda \subseteq \Omega$.
-To state Lemma \ref{lem: value function of unconstrained and constrained problem are equal} we first define the forward reachable set.
+Next, in Lemma \ref{lem: value function of unconstrained and constrained problem are equal}, we give a sufficient condition that when satisfied implies VFs, associated with a family of state constrained OCPs, are equal to the unique locally Lipschitz continuous VF of the state unconstrained OCP over some subset $\Lambda \subseteq \Omega$, {and hence are Lipschitz continuous over $\Lambda$}.
+To state Lemma~\ref{lem: value function of unconstrained and constrained problem are equal} we first define the forward reachable set.

 \begin{defn} For $X_0 \subset \R^n$, $\Omega \subseteq \R^n$, $U \subset \R^m$, $f: \R^n \times \R^m \to \R^n$ and $S \subset \R^+$, define { } \end{defn}